Skip to content

 3. Overlap Converts Into Starter Utility, Not Power Inflation

-If archetype, background, and homeland all touch same skill, creation should not push that skill above Familiar.
+If archetype, background, and village origin all touch same skill, creation should not push that skill above Familiar.

 Duplicate overlap should instead convert into one of: